coreos/tectonic-docs/Documentation/alm/vault-ocs.md

 Unseal Nonce:
 ```

+The first node unsealed in a multi-node Vault cluster will become the active node.
+The active node holds the leader election lock.
+The other unsealed nodes become standby.

 ## Working with Kubernetes Services and Secrets

-Use the Service’s YAML manifest to obtain the clientSecret and serverSecret required to expose the Vault instance to your apps.
+Use the Vault Service’s YAML manifest to obtain the clientSecret and serverSecret required to expose the Vault instance to your apps.

 For more information, see [Configuring Vault nodes][configure-vault].